-MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED NOVEMBER 30, 2017
+MANAGEMENT DISCUSSION AND ANALYSIS FOR THE QUARTER ENDED MAY 31, 2018

-The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in financial position and results of operations of Cascadero Copper Corporation (the "Company" or "CCD") as at November 30, 2017 and for the three and year ended in comparison the same period in 2016, This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended November 30, 2017.
+The following Management's Discussion and Analysis ("MD&A") is intended to assist the reader to assess material changes in financial position and results of operations of Cascadero Copper Corporation (the "Company" or "CCD") as at May 31, 2018 and should be read in conjunction with the Company's quarterly consolidated financial statements and related notes attached hereto.
 The Company's consolidated financial statements have been prepared in accordance with International Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-The effective date of this report is March 29, 2018.
+The effective date of this report is July 30, 2018.
 All figures are presented in Canadian dollars unless otherwise indicated.